George Leonard Chaney: Nature of God

-Unfortunately, Chaney's erudite argument for a “God within” is challenging to follow and, at times, complicated by his listing of alternate “moral constants” from “law, right, spirit, and personal identity” or “the principles of mathematics, morals, spirit, and personality.”
+Unfortunately, Chaney's argument for a “God within” is challenging to follow and, at times, complicated by his listing of alternate “moral constants” from “law, right, spirit, and personal identity” or “the principles of mathematics, morals, spirit, and personality.”

 What is clear is that Chaney believed in a loving God who resided within us.

 Christology

 Chaney was well aware that Unitarian beliefs in Jesus were widely criticized in the South.
 Orthodox Southern Christianity was firmly based on the belief that Jesus was a member of the Godhead.
 Chaney's preaching that Jesus was a man was considered outright blasphemy.
 Chaney responded to his detractors, saying that Jesus was not “merely a man” but a “pure man.”

 We teach the humanity of Jesus; understanding that, by an ideal humanity to which mankind is making progress, but which even in its foremost living representatives, it is far from attaining.

 This “pure man,” called Jesus, revealed to humankind the nature of a spiritual life.